 Take a look at this daily standup chat:

-It’s very surprising that some startup founders still hesitate to adopt organic growth marketing even though it is the most happening thing in the marketing world.
-Some entrepreneurs still prefer the traditional outbound marketing for capturing leads and keep organic marketing at bay as it is comparatively slow.
+It’s surprising that some startup founders still hesitate to adopt organic growth marketing, even though it is one of the most effective approaches in today’s marketing landscape.
+Instead, many continue to rely heavily on traditional outbound methods, including cold email outreach, while keeping organic marketing at bay because it appears slower.

 If that’s the case, I would call it one of the worst decisions.
 Well, I’m not asking you to stop your outbound marketing efforts.